- 1. Find Out Why The World Works The Way It Does

 This means that you should never be bored when studying the subject, as theories that were once held in high esteem are challenged and replaced with newer, more dynamic theories.

-If you like the idea of constantly learning, a physics degree could really suit you.
+If you like the idea of constantly learning, especially with a physics and maths tutor, a physics degree could really suit you.

 Physics is intrinsically linked with other subjects, and one of the most obvious connections is with maths.